dafny-lang/blog/_posts/2023-06-30-types-and-programming-languages.markdown

 #### Conclusion

-All the code above powers this page, so that why I can guarantee you that you won't be able to find a term that the type checker accepts and that won't result in a final value.
-Of course, in a real programming language term, you might add some infinite loops here, but the soundness property above is not about termination, it's about constant progress, which you also want in embedded systems to ensure they never need reboot.
+All the code above powers this page, which is why I can guarantee you that you won't be able to find a term that the type checker accepts and that won't result in a final value.
+Of course, in a real programming language term, you might add some infinite loops, but the soundness property above is not about termination, it's about constant progress, which you also want in embedded systems to ensure they never need reboot.

-Now that you know what a type checker is and how to implement one in Dafny, perhaps you will feel much better prepared to model and experiment your new programming language, like recently the [Cedar team did](https://aws.amazon.com/about-aws/whats-new/2023/05/cedar-open-source-language-access-control/)?
+Now that you know what a type checker is and how to implement one in Dafny, perhaps you will feel much better prepared to model and experiment on your new programming language, like recently the [Cedar team did](https://github.com/cedar-policy/cedar-spec)?

 This is the end of the blog post.
 I hope you enjoyed it so far, but if you are looking for some advanced concepts, feel free to continue reading!
 Beware, math ahead!

 ## Bonus: More advanced modeling

-Sometimes, modeling evaluator and type-checker as functions is not enough.
-One wants to model them as relations, and determine some properties about these relations, such as the order of evaluation does not matter for the final result.
+Sometimes, modelling the evaluator and the type-checker as functions is not enough.
+One wants to model them as relations, and determine some properties about these relations, such as the order of evaluation being irrelevant for the final result.

-In the rest of this blog post largely inspired by the book "Types and Programming Languages", Chapter 8, written by Benjamin Pierce, I will illustrate one element of the proof: the one that inductive and constructive versions of the set of Terms are equivalent.
-Having equivalence enables to conclude other results out of the scope of this blog post, including that the order of evaluation does not matter.
+In the rest of this blog post, largely inspired by the book "Types and Programming Languages", Chapter 8, written by Benjamin Pierce, I will illustrate one element of the proof: the one that inductive and constructive versions of the set of Terms are equivalent.
+Having equivalence enables obtaining other results out of the scope of this blog post, including that the order of evaluation does not matter.

-Once this proof trick is gained, it becomes possible to prove similar equivalences for different inductive and constructive definitions of:
+With the help of this trick, it becomes possible to prove similar equivalences for different inductive and constructive definitions of:
 - The set of `(Expr, Expr)` of small-step evaluations
 - The set of `(Expr, Type)` of type checking but I leave these as an exercise for the interested reader.